chaffin/RMF/docs/CA/CA-7.md

 g.
 The security status of specific program and the information system are reported to the ISSP/SCA, KMPs and appropriate Cyber Integration Team members immediately for any anomalies or issues (e.g., security control deviations, threat environment changes, incidents impacting system risk level, security relevant changes, etc.). `(CCI-000280`, `CCI-000281`, `CCI-001581)`

 <notes />
-[^1]: DAAPM paragraph ''7.7.1 Monitor Step Tasks'' are inherited as a common control supporting the continuous monitoring program.
+[^1]: DAAPM paragraph *7.7.1 Monitor Step Tasks* are inherited as a common control supporting the continuous monitoring program.

 [^2]: Systems not recorded in **eMASS**, updates are made to system documentation which are maintained by the ISSM/ISSO.